uptonking/note4yaoo/thread-react-dev.md

 - ## I've come to believe that the base React Hooks should always be used inside of a custom hook
 - https://twitter.com/kyleshevlin/status/1354845869246476290
   - to provide encapsulation and context to the concern
-  - IME, 2 things are true:
+  - IME, 2 things are true
   - there’s never a use of useEffect that couldn’t benefit from a good function name
   - Re: the other hooks, they almost always come grouped together, ie if your managing state, you have some callbacks to handle that state.
   - Put ‘em in custom hooks.

   - Don’t worry if the hooks are reusable, that can come later.
     - By putting all the elements related to a concern in a custom hook, you can focus on the API you want your component to use.
     - You can hide implementation details your component doesn’t need to know.

   - [useEncapsulation or Why Your React Components Should Only Use Custom Hooks](https://kyleshevlin.com/use-encapsulation)
     - A custom hook is just a function and functions are structures we can use to encapsulate the related elements of a concern and expose an API to our function's consumer.
     - Take notice, our Component now only consumes custom hooks.
     - Another benefit of this pattern is that dependencies quickly become obvious because they end up being arguments to our custom hooks.